-(1) The Minister may declare a project for proposed development to be a declared project if the Minister is satisfiedPart 4 Declarations about declared projects, reconstruction areas and critical infrastructure projects

-- (a) the project is to be undertaken in a part of the State that has been directly or indirectly affected by a disaster event; and - (b) the declaration is necessary to facilitate flood mitigation for affected communities, or the protection, rebuilding and recovery of affected communities. - (2) The declaration must be made by gazette notice. - (3) The gazette notice must describe the land to which the declared project relates.
+- (1) The Minister may declare a project for proposed development to be a declared project if the Minister is satisfied- - (a) the project is to be undertaken in a part of the State that has been directly or indirectly affected by a disaster; and - (b) the declaration is necessary to facilitate- - (i) the protection, rebuilding and recovery of an affected community; or - (ii) mitigating against potential disasters for an affected community; or - (iii) improving the resilience of an affected community for potential disasters through, for example, the betterment of the community. - (2) The declaration must be made by gazette notice. - (3) The gazette notice must describe the land to which the declared project relates.

-Example of a description of land-

-a lot on plan description
+Example of a description of land a lot on plan description